keithalewis/math/coro.md

 and returns 0.
 Then next time it is resumed execution starts from the yield stament and the counter is incremented.
 The second pass through the loop sets a new continuation point and returns 1.
 Rinse and repeat.

+## The Life of a Coroutine

+When a coroutine is created the continuation point is set to the beginning of the routine and it is put in a suspended state.
+Calling the coroutine with its arguments resumes exectution from the beginning.
+If the function contains a yield statement then the continuation point is set to the next statement in the function and execution is suspended.
+The arguments to yield become the result of the resume that activated the coroutine.
+Subsequent calls of the coroutine resume execution at the coninuation point and the arguments of the call become available to the coroutine.
+Execution continues until the next yield statement and the above is repeated or until the function terminates and the retun values become the result of the last reactivation.
+At that point the coroutine can no longer be resumed.

+## Theory

 A _full asymmetric coroutine_ has three operations: _create_, _resume_, and _yield_.
 Create takes a coroutine body and instanciates it in a suspended state.